ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 - If the Transparency Log is deployed with a Third-Party Manager, the signatures produced by the Service Operator over each new value.
 - VRF proofs for the following versions of the label:
-  - Compute the set of all versions that would be contained in a binary ladder ({{search-binary-ladder}}) for the new greatest version of the label.
+  - Compute the set of all versions that would be contained in a search binary ladder for the new greatest version of the label.
   - If more than one version of the label was added, additionally include each of these individual versions.
   - Of the versions matching the two criteria above, omit any versions that